-While at first glance this information may seem too basic, it is just such basics building that is encouraged in Bruner's Constructivist Theory (Bruner, 1966).
-By providing a sequence of specific learning objectives that build upon each other, students can begin to "construct" their understanding of what being an entrepreneur is all about.
+While at first glance this information may seem too basic, it is just such basics-building that is encouraged in Bruner's Constructivist Theory (Bruner, 1966).
+By providing a sequence of specific learning objectives that build upon each other, students can begin to "construct " their understanding of what being an entrepreneur is all about.
 The objectives also help students test notions they entered the class with, and build new structures of more complex understanding around the topic of entrepreneurship and small business ownership.

 We next examine the fourth and fifth course objectives: locate information and synthesize to complete a written business plan.
 These objectives leverage the kinds of interactive learning that aligns with the curricular priorities of the important to know and do section.

 These learning objectives also begin to transition students to higher order learning and deliverables offering more tangible assessment.
 Learning objective number 5 migrates participants from students of entrepreneurship, to contributors of entrepreneurial thinking.
 It helps take the tactical skills and activity to a level of strategic consideration.
 This is important as students begin to more fully consider if the idea they brought to class is a viable business idea - or just an idea too far ahead, behind, or difficult for its time.

 Finally, learning objective number six situates students with an opportunity to practice the attributes of earlier learning objectives, by engaging them in a more social learning environment.
-Set in the context of an on-line learning, the entrepreneurship for engineers course encourages students to take control of their own learning to an extent, just as they would in the "real world" of entrepreneurial endeavors.
+Set in the context of an on-line learning, the Entrepreneurship for Engineers course encourages students to take control of their own learning to an extent, just as they would in the "real world" of entrepreneurial endeavors.

-2.2.2 Mapping Learning Goals to a Taxonomy
+Mapping Learning Goals to a Taxonomy

 How do learning goals fit within a taxonomy, for example Bloom, revised Bloom, Fink, or SOLO?
-Figure 11 follows showing how the learning goals are placed within a taxonomy - in this case, Fink's.
+Table 2 follows showing how the learning goals are placed within a taxonomy - in this case, Fink's.
 (For a review of Fink's taxonomy, see Figure 6.)
 Taxonomies can assist in helping to determine the appropriateness of learning objectives for course designs.
 Author Pilotte chose to utilize Fink's taxonomy, based on the its cross domain view of developing and reviewing learning objectives and a perceived emphasis on entrepreneurial learning attributes including those associated with the application of learning, integration of learning and self learning.
-Further, Fink's taxonomy rejected the rigid hierarchical structure of other taxonomies that promote mastery of lower level content before advancing to content deemed higher level, a concept that didn't seem to be congruent with the dynamic content associated with entrepreneurship, that sometimes moved between "upper and lower level content" by necessity.
+Further, Fink's taxonomy rejected the rigid hierarchical structure of other taxonomies that promote mastery of lower level content be-